-Reducing the time required to develop and test software is one of the primary goals of modern Agile teams.
+Reducing the test execution time is one of the primary goals of modern Agile teams in test script maintenance.
 We take our customers’ wishes into account.
 That’s why we have included the Execute test cases feature in TMS, with extensive capabilities for launching manual and automated tests.
-Test execution through an intelligent test management tool saves time and increases testing efficiency and software quality.
+Test execution through intelligent test management tools saves time and increases testing efficiency and software quality.

-Let’s consider the Execute test cases function on the example of a Mixed Run, a test run that contains both types of tests.
+Let’s consider the Execute test cases function on the example of a Mixed Run, a test execution phase that contains both types of tests.
 In this case, the user’s algorithm will be as follows:

 - Go to the Runs page.